DELINQUENT TAX SALE INFORMATION

 We require cash, cashier’s check, money order or a check drawn on a Tennessee bank the day of the sale.
 No financing is available.
 We add recording costs to the bid.
 The sales are advertised in the Murfreesboro DAILY NEWS JOURNAL approximately 20 days prior to the sale.

 The taxpayer may pay the amount owed up to the time of the sale.

 The opening bid is the total amount of taxes, penalties and interest, court costs and publication costs due in this office.
 The exact amount due may be obtained from the Clerk and Master’s office at (615) 217-0062 after the sale advertisement has been run.
 If there are city taxes or county taxes due that have not been turned over to the office, they will be paid from the proceeds of the sale if there are enough funds left to pay them.
 If not, those taxes are the responsibility of the purchaser and should be paid as soon as possible.

 The property is sold “as is”.
 A title search is done, but no one from this office or the County attorney’s office views the property prior to the sale.
 It is your responsibility to research the property before bidding.

 Purchasers will receive a copy of this decree in the mail once it is signed.

 After the sale a person who is entitled to redeem may redeem the property from the purchaser within (1) one year from the date of the Decree Confirming Sale pursuant to T.C.A. § 67-5-2701(b).
-The purchaser will be refunded the purchase price plus 1 % per month, levied beginning on the date of sale and thereafter on the first day of each month and continuing until thirty (30) days after the filing of the motion to redeem.
+The purchaser will be refunded the purchase price plus 12 % per annum, which shall begin to accrue on the date the purchaser pays the purchase price to the clerk and continuing until the motion to redeem is filed.
 The purchaser will also be reimbursed for any taxes that have been paid since the sale and any additional funds, at the purchaser’s demand, as set forth in T.C.A.§ 67-5-2701(e).
 We advise that no improvements be made on the property during that year, because you may not be reimbursed for your investment.